ARITRA69/classrom-demo-frontend/README.md

 ### Some Assumptions

-I have added modal for contact and support button.
-I mobile screen the side bar is hidden and will appear when the button beside _Basic Mathematics 101_ is clicked
+I have added modal for contact and support buttons.
+In mobile screen the sidebar is hidden and will appear when the button beside _Basic Mathematics 101_ is clicked

 ## Demo